-American artist, filmmaker and legend, JAMES BIDGOOD was born on this date in Madison Wisconsin.
+American artist, filmmaker and legend, JAMES BIDGOOD was born on this date in Madison Wisconsin (d: 2022).
 His artistic output has embraced a number of media and disciplines, including music, set and window design, and drag performance.
 In time his interests led him to photography and film and it is for this work that he is most widely known.
 Highly recognizable, his photographs are distinguished by an aesthetic of high fantasy and camp.

 His work which was inspired by an early interest in Florenz Ziegfeld, Folies Bergere and George Quaintance has, in turn, served as important inspiration for a slew of artists including Pierre et Gilles and David LaChapelle.
 In the late 1950s Bidgood attended Parsons The New School for Design.
 He directed the 1971 film Pink Narcissus, a dialogue-free fantasy centered around a young and often naked man.
 The film took seven years to make, and Bidgood built all the sets and filmed the entire piece in his tiny apartment.